Enwave’s “Virtual Pipeline” – supply of natural gas to regional Victoria

 - Receiving Stations (‘Daughter Stations’)- Receives CNG from CNG transport and stores it on-site at each of town.
 Reduces pressure down for supply, into a conventional gas network system, to the adjacent town.

-Town Distribution Networks - From the outlet of each Receiving Station, Brookfield will roll out a conventional Gas Distribution Network within each of the town enabling consumers to access reticulated natural gas.
+Town Distribution Networks - From the outlet of each Receiving Station, Enwave will roll out a conventional Gas Distribution Network within each of the town enabling consumers to access reticulated natural gas.

 Click to enlarge